jrosen48/utk-homepage/content/post/2020-07-05-take-a-break.md

 to our publisher and finished revisions for a long worked on article.

-Then, George Floyd was murdered, and a personal period of learning, discussion, and the beginning of action.
+Then, George Floyd was murdered, and a personal period of learning, discussion, and (the beginning of) action.
+It was heart-wrenching and then somewhat encouraging.

 My wife began a pretty intense summer course schedule for her Information Sciences graduate program, including a four-week mini-term class.
 I wasn't (and am not) teaching, but things felt like they somehow picked up pace, with a conference, a weeklong teacher PD, another conference, and a one-day workshop.
 Research on other projects, especially those wth students working and/or with time to dedicate in the summer, accelerated.
 I was involved in service for a section of an AERA Division and was reviewing manuscripts.

 And . . . this sort of brings me to back to the impossibility of summarizing this year.
 In a few words, so far, this year has been---roughly in this order:

   - sick
   - disordered
   - relieving
   - overwhelming
   - sweet
-- sad
+  - heart-wrenching
   - revealing
   - inspiring
   - stressful
   - exhausting

-The personal and collective feel like they'be blended together this last year; maybe this is my circumstance.
+The personal and collective feel like they'be blended together this last year;
+maybe this is my circumstance.
 I've always felt like I deal well in stress (relaxing is more of a challenge for me), but I've struggled, a bit, to make sense of my place in the world and my experiences over the past few months.
 I won't try; I will just share this as a way of reflecting on and documenting some of the past six months or so.
 I will try to take a break over the next few weeks, before fall begins.
 I know this past year has been *much* harder (in many cases, unimaginably harder) on many than it has been for me (and my wife and little one); actually, I'm lucky that words like "sweet" could make their way into my thinking over these past six months, but time with family was that, and so for that I feel grateful.